New Smyrna Bach Utilities Logo

 In recent years, the Florida Department of Environmental Projection (FDEP) has implemented several rules and regulations related to wastewater treatment, and specifically septic systems including House Bill 1379.
 Additionally, ordinances have been implemented by Volusia County and the City of New Smyrna Beach related to septic systems.
 These rules and regulations include:

-• Established to clean up pollutants, nutrients, etc. in water bodies.
+• Established to clean up water bodies.

 • Requires creating plans to improve specific septic systems.